rOY369/Docs/work/IoT/sustainable_software_architecture.md

 	- System intelligence
 - The system value proposition
 	- Top-level high-priority goals are translated into a set of use-cases which are used to document functional requirements.
-	- The system structure fails if it does not support the services or functionality that users value or if the qualities
+	- The system structure fails if it does not support the services or functionality that users value or if the qualities associated with the functionality are unsatisfactory.
+	- System qualities like performance and security are also important in directing architectural choices.
+	- Future requirements also need to
 - Continuous Improvement

 **Design Document 2 : Components and Responsibilities**